nottaro/littleroot/content/_index.md

 > [!quote]- Edward Lee Hunyh Quotes
 >
-> "For man is not truly one but truly two"
+> "For man is not truly one but truly two" - writing his essay on Jekyll and Hyde
 >
-> "It's time for the pleasures of life"
+> "It's time for the pleasures of life" - about eating a nut bar ~~(apparently)~~
 >
 > "Say mums that was platonic"(me) "...I can't"
 >
 > "Ok bozo" - in response to ChatGPT's code not working and correcting it
+>
+> "Nah but I've been thinking about you" - Edward to ~~Shan-Mei~~ Dasindu

 [Bunch of Random Pokemon Sprites](poke)